Sucralfate for Dogs: Uses, Side Effects

 Sucralfate for Dogs: Uses, Benefits, and Side Effects

 When treating gastrointestinal issues in dogs, sucralfate is a common medication prescribed to pets.
 While it might not be as well-known as some other drugs, sucralfate can help manage and relieve conditions related to the esophagus, stomach and intestinal tract.
-So, what is sucralfate?
-How does sucralfate work?
-Why was sucralfate prescribed for my pet?
+So, what is sucralfate and how does it work?

 What is Sucralfate?